-- be subject to the quality provisions of Skills Development Scotland (if the MA is being financially supported) - comply with the stipulations of this Framework - meet the needs of the employer and apprentice.
+- be subject to the quality provisions of Skills Development Scotland (if the apprenticeship is being financially supported) - comply with the stipulations of this Framework - meet the needs of the employer and apprentice.

-A sample Training Plan is provided at Appendix 3 of this document, however, for those Modern Apprentices funded by SDS area office it is sufficient to submit the Skills Development Scotland Training Plan on condition that it covers the same information required in the MA Training Plan.
+A sample Training Plan is provided at Appendix 3 of this document, however, for those Technical and Professional Apprentices funded by SDS it is sufficient to submit the SDS Training Plan on condition that it covers the same information required in the Training Plan.